JOAQUINESTEVEZ/Models-Comparision-in-Genuine-Banknotes-Prediction/README.md

-# Models Comparison in Genuine Banknotes Prediction 🤖🏛️🔍
+# Models Comparison in Genuine Banknotes Prediction
-// Author 👨‍💻: Joaquin Estevez Year: 2023
+// 👨‍💻Author: Joaquin Estevez Year: 2023

-## Project Goal 🎯
+## 🎯Project Goal
 The goal of this project is to compare the performance of different machine learning models on the task of predicting whether a banknote is authentic or counterfeit.
 The project aims to analyze and evaluate various models to determine which one provides better outcomes for the given prediction problem.

-## Overview 🌐
+## 🌐Overview
   The project employs four different machine learning models:
   1. ### Perceptron Model:
      - Simple linear binary classification algorithm.
 It learns a linear decision boundary to separate two classes based on input features.